This post may contain affiliate links. Please read my disclosure policy.

 This Bacon Corn Dip is creamy, cheesy, spicy and simply decadent.
 Let’s not forget it’s loaded with corn and bacon, because bacon makes everything better.
 Perfect snack or appetizer!

 This corn dip is one of those appetizers that everyone will go nuts over.
-It’s perfect for game day, perfect for a snack, perfect for everything.
+It’s perfect for game day, perfect for a snack, just overall perfect for everything.
+It’s also so easy to whip up and only requires cleaning one skillet!
 Do not let the summer pass you by without making this dip.

 - I recommend using fresh corn on the cob versus the canned or frozen corn.
 However, don’t stress if it’s not the season and you can’t find fresh corn, frozen or canned will be just as good.
 When cooking the corn, the secret is to cook it until thoroughly golden and looks almost charred.
 Alternatively you can grill your corn for the same effect, but I like cooking it in the bacon fat for that extra decadence.